RenaKunisaki/botwtools/notes/fox/skeleton.md

 size           |0098F0|  N/A |
-but if the FMDL starts at 1730, how is the size 98F0? unless that FMDL belongs to the skeleton?
+but if the FMDL starts at 1730, how is the size 98F0? unless that FMDL belongs to the skeleton? anyway that's only the FSHP_dict, the FMDL header is at 0xD0

 so 21 matrices is correct, but what tells us that? just the fact that whatever references them never goes beyond 20?